OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#FEDERATIVELEARNING** (development-time datascience).
 Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - TODO: integrity checks in development pipeline (build, deploy, supply chain)

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#SUPPLYCHAINMANAGE** (development-time infosec) Managing the supply chain to to minimize the security risk from externally obtained elements.
 In regular software engineering these elements are source code or software components (e.g. open source).
 The particularity for AI is that this also includes obtained data and obtained models.